 We have increased the efficiency of our real estate by adopting the Global Workplace Standard.
-As a result, we have decreased the floor area per seat by 25 percent or more, resulting in reduced energy costs and material use.
+As a result, we have decreased the floor area per seat by 25% or more, resulting in reduced energy costs and material use.

 The Global Workplace Standard includes an open floor design and reduction of enclosed offices.
 Desks are located along the perimeter, and offices along the building core.
 These efforts enhance our operational efficiency, promote collaboration and communication by increasing our people’s access to each other and improve our working environment by increasing access to daylight and views.

 We are also adopting a new workplace approach to support our flexible work patterns.
 Currently, more than 5,000 of our people have adopted this new way of working across multiple divisions and locations.
+With the opening of our new campuses in Bengaluru and London, 30% of our employees will sit in Flexible Workplaces.
 Implementing this workplace approach will provide additional variety and choice of work settings while further decreasing the floor area per staff allocation, which increases our energy efficiency.

 Deploying new technology solutions

 Our Virtualized Desktop Infrastructure (VDI) enables a highly efficient desktop computing environment in our offices and facilitates:

 - Desktop Power Management: Our power-management solution, which is deployed on approximately 40,000 Desktop Client PCs across our offices, saves an estimated $1 million annually on power and associated cooling costs.

 - Desktop Video Conferencing: Our continued adoption of personal computer and smart device-based video collaboration solutions enables wider access to video conference services for our global communication needs.
 The strategy results in reduced global travel requirements, less energy consumption than traditional video conference rooms, and access to firm video services from any global location.